Influencer Marketing 101

 No surprises here!
 Engagement refers to social interactions such as comments, shares, saves and “Likes” on your influencer content.

-These metrics are front-and-center in any given social media analytics dashboard.
+These metrics are front and center in any given social media analytics dashboard.
 You can easily track engagement data in a spreadsheet as your campaign progresses.

-Some marketers might dismiss engagement data as “vanity metrics.”
 However, earning organic social reach is tied directly to your account’s interactions.

 Data from both TikTok and Instagram confirm this.
 On both platforms, smaller creator accounts earn significantly more reach than brand accounts.
 The importance of consistent, ongoing social engagement can’t be overstated.